Git Local Repositories for the Impatient

 4. Put the required files under Git version control.
 The files appear in the Local Changes tab of the Version Control tool window, under the Default change list.

-You can define the set of files which should be ignored by git in the .gitignore configuration file.
+You can define the set of files which git should ignore in the .gitignore configuration file.
 See gitignore for details.

 Your IDE shall support this feature and would add files or folder to ignore through its user interface.